Authors & Artists AQ1-AQ34

 Marvin Hiemstra (AQ5, AQ8-AQ9, AQ11 & AQ13) is a poet, humorist, and word charmer, hatched in an Iowa town of 4,000, famous for 4,000, nonstop monologues 24/7 in San Francisco.
 He is founding Editor-In-Chief of the Bay Area Poets Seasonal Review and advises writers and musicians in performance technique.
 Hiemstra has presented his vision around the world including a three-week triumph at the Edinburgh Festival.
 The Tower Journal called Hiemstra’s Poet Wrangler: droll poems, “a collection offering sheer joy.”

-Daniel Hudon, (AQ17 &AQ26), originally from Canada, is an adjunct lecturer in math, astronomy and physics.
-He writes nonfiction, fiction and poetry.
-He is the author of The Bluffer’s Guide to the Cosmos (Oval Books, London) and a chapbook of prose and poetry Evidence for Rainfall (Pen and Anvil, Boston) and his new book is Brief Eulogies for Lost Animals: An Extinction Reader (Pen and Anvil).
-He can be found at danielhudon.com, @daniel_hudon, and in Boston, Massachusetts.
+Daniel Hudon, (AQ17) originally from Canada, teaches astronomy and math at the college level.
+He is the author of a nonfiction book, The Bluffer’s Guide to the Cosmos (Oval Books, London), a chapbook of prose and poetry, Evidence for Rainfall (Pen and Anvil, Boston), and the upcoming book about the biodiversity crisis, Brief Eulogies for Lost Animals (Pen and Anvil, Boston).
+He can be found at danielhudon.com and @daniel_hudon.
+He lives in Boston, USA.